-Site Name: Site Ref/Policy Number: Former Curzon Rooms W56 Description of Site: The site of the former Curzon Rooms is in Wate rlooville Town Centre fronting onto the pedestrian precinct of London Road and backin frontage is designated as secondary frontage T following a fire, and the site is being used as a t emporary car park.
-Known Constraints: Potential ground quality issues associated with the second second • Low to moderate potential for previously unic lentified archaeological deposits Existing Transport Provision: Local bus services Existing Accessibility to Local Services/Faci ntre providing a full range of local services and facilities Site Opportunities: Improve vitality and viability of the town centre е New homes including affordable housing Utilising brownfield site in this highly sustainable town centre location Policy W56 - Site Specific Development Requirements: Vehicular access to the rear of the site onto Curzon Road Heritage Statement, of an appropriate level of detail, to support planning application Ground floor units fronting London Road should aim to provide retail and other town centre uses that support the vitality and viability of the town centre Provide a high quality design building of appropriate scale for the town centre location Avoid locating potentially polluting activities in most sensitive locations for protecting groundwater
+• The site is located in Waterlooville Town Centre providing a full range of local services and facilities

+- · Improve vitality and viability of the town centre - New homes including affordable housing - Utilising brownfield site in this highly sustainable town centre location

+- Vehicular access to the rear of the site onto Curzon Road - Heritage Statement, of an appropriate level of detail, to support planning application - Ground floor units fronting London Road should aim to provide retail and other town centre uses that support the vitality and viability of the town centre - Provide a high quality design building of appropriate scale for the town centre location - Avoid locating potentially polluting activities in most sensitive locations for protecting groundwater

-Site Name: Site Ref/Policy Number: Asda/Clock Tower W109 Description of Site: Comprises the existing Asda Store and surface parking.
+Site Name: Site Ref/Policy Number: Asda/Clock Tower W109

+Comprises the existing Asda Store and surface parking.
 The site has been identified as an opportunity site through the Waterlooville Town Centre Framework SPD.
-It represents an important redevelopment opportunity for the tow in centre that has the potential to transform it in terms of urban design and shopping facilities.
-The he Waterlooville Major Development Area (MDA) to the west represents an opportunity for integration with the rest of the town centre.
-Known Constraints: TPOs adjacent · Potential ground quality issues associated wi th previous and/or current use of site Potential air quality and noise issues relating to the amenity of future occupants Moderate potential for previously unidentified l archaeological deposits Existing Transport Provision: Local bus services Existing Accessibility to Local Services/Faci The site is located in Waterlooville Town Cer tre providing a full range of local services and facilities Site Opportunities: Potential to improve vitality and viability of W aterlooville Town Centre To improve links to the MDA Provide new homes including affordable house Utilising brownfield site in this highly sustainated Policy W109 - Site Specific Development Rec Provide a high quality design in keeping with the design proposals set out in the Waterlooville Town Centre Urban Design Fra • Provide appropriate integration with the town centre and the MDA as set out in Policy CS18 of the Core Strategy Heritage Statement, of an appropriate level of detail, to support planning application Investigate ground/air quality conditions, as part of a planning application Relocate existing Asda Store, or reprovide it on redeveloped site if required Design and layout should aim to retain and protect TPO trees Opportunity to utilise topography on site and surrounding it to maximise use of the land (possibility of undercroft car parking subject to acceptable design) Access to be provided to the satisfaction of the highway authority
+It represents an important redevelopment opportunity for the town centre that has the potential to transform it in terms of urban design and shopping facilities.
+The Waterlooville Major Development Area (MDA) to the west represents an opportunity for integration with the rest of the town centre.

+- · TPOs adjacent - Potential ground quality issues associated with previous and/or current use of site - Potential air quality and noise issues relating to the amenity of future occupants - Moderate potential for previously unidentified archaeological deposits

+The site is located in Waterlooville Town Centre providing a full range of local services and facilities

+- Potential to improve vitality and viability of Waterlooville Town Centre - To improve links to the MDA - Provide new homes including affordable housing - Utilising brownfield site in this highly sustainable town centre location

+- Provide a high quality design in keeping with the design proposals set out in the Waterlooville Town Centre Urban Design Framework SPD - Provide appropriate integration with the town centre and the MDA as set out in Policy CS18 of the Core Strategy - Heritage Statement, of an appropriate level of detail, to support planning application. - Investigate ground/air quality conditions, as part of a planning application - Relocate existing Asda Store, or reprovide it on redeveloped site if required - Design and layout should aim to retain and protect TPO trees - Opportunity to utilise topography on site and surrounding it to maximise use of the land (possibility of undercroft car parking subject to acceptable design) - Access to be provided to the satisfaction of the highway authority